 Merida Mexico was founded in 1542 and contains a mixture of Maya, French and British influences.
 Located 4 hours from the coast, it is a city with a rich cultural life, great weather, and top class medical care and hospitals.
 Along with many theatres, museums, art galleries, parks and traditional Mexican and Yucatec food, you can begin to see why Forbes has voted Merida as one of the best cities to live in several times – This has brought in investors for Merida property investments – and this is also why many Canadians and American expats have chosen to make Merida their home when they decide to retire in Mexico.
-The Merida real estate market has everything from old colonial houses with courtyards to modern condos for sale.
+Merida real estate for sale has everything from old colonial houses with courtyards to modern condos for sale.

 Why is Merida real estate so popular with expatriates?
 A lot of it has to do with Merida’s location, road infrastructure and its competitive prices for land.
 The Merida real estate prices here are lower than parts of Mexico that are popular destinations for tourists, which is one of the reasons it is becoming a popular place to for Mexico retirement.